bipinKrishnan/cloud_computing_project/README.md

 ### Main Page
-This will be the main page, where user will input the details of the vehicle including name, brand, model, year, distance travelled
+This will be the main page, where user will input the details of the vehicle including name, brand, model, year, distance traveled

 ![alt img](assets/Home_Page.png)